Lyme Regis Fossils

 In recent years Mary Anning has been receiving the recognition she deserves, with the National History Museum hailing her as the as ‘the unsung hero of fossil discovery’.

-On 21st May 2022 a new statue of Mary Anning will be unveiled at the eastern end of Long Entry, on what would have been Mary’s 223rd birthday.
+On 21st May 2022 a new statue of Mary Anning was unveiled at the eastern end of Long Entry, on what would have been Mary’s 223rd birthday.
+Read more about Mary Anning in our blog.

 A must for any budding palaeontologist is Lyme Regis Museum.
 Built on the site of Mary Anning’s former home, the museum houses a fascinating collection recording the Jurassic history of Lyme Regis, featuring an interactive fossil gallery in the brand-new extension.